Travel to Ibiza

 Getting to Ibiza by boat

-Journey time from Denia, the closest mainland port, is 2 hours and 15 minutes to Ibiza Town by hydrofoil and 4 hours 30 minutes to San Antonio by car ferry.
-Journey time from Valencia is around 3 hours.
-The longest route is from Barcelona, which can take up to around 8 hours.
-However, if you travel by catamaran, it can take as little as 3 hours and 45 minutes.
+Journey time from Denia, the closest mainland port, to Ibiza Town, is around 2 hours by hydrofoil.
+Journey time from Valencia is around 5 hours.
+The longest route is from Barcelona, which can take up to about 8 to 9 hours.
 There is also a service to Palma on the island of Mallorca (Majorca), as well as Formentera.
 For more route and pricing information visit www.balearia.com.

-It is worth noting that catamarans only operate in the summer months, usually April to September.
+It is worth noting that ferries operate more frequently during the summer months, usually from May to October.

-Three operators run ferries from Barcelona to Ibiza; Balearia (www.balearia.com), Acciona Trasmediterránea (www.trasmediterranea.es) and Iscomar (www.iscomar.com).
-Passengers can travel on foot or by car and there are a number of seating and cabin options once on board.
-Tickets can be purchased from any travel agency or online.
+Two operators run ferries from Barcelona and Valencia to Ibiza: Balearia (www.balearia.com) and Acciona Trasmediterránea (www.trasmediterranea.es).
+Balearia also operates a service from Denia to Ibiza.
+Passengers can travel on foot or by car, and there are a number of seating and cabin options once on board.
+Tickets can be purchased from a travel agency or online.